pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ---
-title: Create a changefeed to stream data from TiDB Cloud to Apache Kafka
+title: Sink to Apache Kafka
 Summary: Learn how to create a changefeed to stream data from TiDB Cloud to Apache Kafka.
 ---

-# Create a changefeed to stream data from TiDB Cloud to Apache Kafka
+# Sink to Apache Kafka

-This document describes how to stream data from TiDB Cloud to Apache Kafka using the changefeed.
+This document describes how to create a changefeed to stream data from TiDB Cloud to Apache Kafka.

+> **Note:**
+>
+> For [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier), the changefeed feature is unavailable.

 ## Prerequisites

 ### Network

-Make sure that your TiDB Cluster can connect to the Apache Kafka service.
+Make sure that your TiDB cluster can connect to the Apache Kafka service.

 If your Apache Kafka service is in an AWS VPC that has no internet access, take the following steps:

 1. [Set up a VPC peering connection](/tidb-cloud/set-up-vpc-peering-connections.md) between the VPC of the Apache Kafka service and your TiDB cluster.
 2. Modify the inbound rules of the security group that the Apache Kafka service is associated with.

     You must add the CIDR of the region where your TiDB Cloud cluster is located to the inbound rules.
 The CIDR can be found on the VPC Peering page.
 Doing so allows the traffic to flow from your TiDB cluster to the Kafka brokers.